-The most common right is that of access to all personal data that an organisation process about them.
+The most common right is that of access to all personal data that an organisation processes about them.
 This is an absolute right and can be requested at any time.
 Under the current legal framework you have 40 calendar days to respond to a request and can charge a nominal fee.
-Under GDPR the fee has been removed and the timeframe for delivery reduced to 21 calendar days.
+Under GDPR the fee has been removed and the time frame for delivery reduced to one month.
 For some organisations this will have a resourcing impact.

 - Data minimisation and retention

 Keep it short and sweet.
 Only process the information needed to perform the task.
 When you start to process unnecessary data you put yourselves at potential risk of a breach and also assume the role of data controller!

 We outsource our processing so GDPR does not relate to us.

 Many organisations choose to outsource their payroll processing services.
 This can be attributed to numerous factors, of which resource and capability are the main drivers.

 It is worth noting that outsourcing the processing does not outsource the responsibility.
 You should select a processor who can demonstrate they meet the obligations of the GDPR and are subject to written terms of processing and regular supplier due diligence audits/measures.